weibeld/heroku-buildpack-info/README.md

 Heroku Buildpack: Info
 ======================

-Display information about the build process of a Heroku app, i.e. what happens when you do `git push heroku master`.
+Display information about the build process.

 Description
 -----------

 This buildpack doesn't do any transformations, it just displays various locations and their contents on the build dyno during the build of your app.
-It is useful to better understand the build process.
+It is useful to better understand the build process, for example, for creating a custom buildpack.

 As a **summary**, when you do `git push heroku master`, then:

 - your app directory is sent to a **build dyno** where it is placed in a certain directory
-- the **slug compiler** running on the build dyno fetches the **buildpack** and executes the `detect`, `compile`, and `release` (if present) scripts
+- the **slug compiler** running on the build dyno fetches the **buildpack** set with `heroku buildpack:set <url>`, and executes the `detect`, `compile`, and `release` (if present) scripts
-- your app directory, along with any transformations made by the `compile` script, (i.e. the **"slug"**) is loaded as `/app` onto the production **dynos**, and the dynos are started
+- your app directory, along with any transformations made by the `compile` script, (now called **"slug"**) is loaded as `/app` onto the production **dynos**, and the dynos are started

 Usage